Things to know before you go to Bhutan

 Let's get started with some things you should know Before you Go

-Despite popular mythology, you don't need special 'pull' to get a visa, neither is there a limit on the number of tourists allowed to visit.
+Despite popular mythology, you don't need special 'pull' to get a visa, and neither is there a limit on the number of tourists allowed to visit.
 However, to minimize the perceived threat to Bhutan's unique culture, the government has established a stringent set of rules, which means you must travel on a pre-arranged itinerary. all costs included.
 Apart from that, the process is relatively straightforward.
 All visa applications must be channelled through the Department of Tourism (DOT) from a selected tour operator such as Goway.
 With notification of approval, visas are issued when you arrive in the country.
-It is actually an extremely efficient system and you can set up a trip with as little as 2 weeks' planning.
+It is actually an extremely efficient system and you can set up a trip with as little as 2 weeks of planning.

 The largest and most colourful festivals (tsechus) take place at Bhutan's dzongs and monasteries once a year in honour of Guru Rinpoche.
-They normally take place in spring and the fall.
+They normally take place in spring and fall.
 Tsechus consist of up to five days of spectacular pageantry, masked dances and religious allegorical plays that have remained unchanged for centuries.
 As well as being a vital living festival and an important medium of Buddhist teaching, tsechus are huge social gatherings.
 The Bhutanese revel and rejoice together, dressed in their finest clothes and jewellery, in an infectiously convivial atmosphere where humour and devotion go hand in hand.
 For visitors, the tsechu provides an ideal opportunity to appreciate the essence of the Bhutanese character.
 Pack as much film as you think you will need and then double it.

 Hotels are one of the several delightful surprises visitors can expect in the Kingdom.
 The hotels ensure their guests a consistent style and comfort level throughout their stay.
-Each property is designed in the traditional Bhutanese style, yet each retains its own character and is set in unusual and dramatic locations: from the Hotel Olathang in the foothills of the Paro Valley surrounded by blue pine forests to the Hotel Motithang (Bhutan's first hotel) overlooking Thimphu's skyline to Trongsa's Sherubling Lodge, with its alpine feel and remarkable vista over the golden roofs of Trongsa Dzong.
-A restaurant serving traditional Bhutanese cuisine tempered to western tastes can be found in all of the hotels.
+Each property is designed in the traditional Bhutanese style, yet each retains its own character and is set in unusual and dramatic locations: from the Hotel Olathang in the foothills of the Paro Valley surrounded by blue pine forests to the Hotel Motithang (Bhutan's first hotel) overlooking Thimphu's skyline to Trongsa's Sherubling Lodge, with its alpine feel and a remarkable vista over the golden roofs of Trongsa Dzong.
+A restaurant serving traditional Bhutanese cuisine tempered with western tastes can be found in all of the hotels.
 Many of the hotel chefs have been trained at hotel schools in Europe and are very comfortable preparing food to please the western palate.
-Meals are usually served in buffet style.
+Meals are usually served buffet style.

-Mode of transportation within Bhutan is by motor vehicles only.
+The mode of transportation within Bhutan is by motor vehicles only.
 There are no domestic airlines or trains.
 However the main roads are well maintained.
 The main two-lane highway runs from west to east connecting all the major towns and villages.
 The mountainous terrain and winding roads restrict the average speed of vehicles to less than 40 km/hour.
 During monsoon and winter months, weather can disrupt travel and unexpected changes might occur in itineraries.
-Every effort will be made to stay as close to original travel itinerary as possible.
+Every effort will be made to stay as close to the original travel itinerary as possible.

 FLYING INTO BHUTAN: